TABLE OF CONTENTS

 The best practices mentioned above are some of the fundamental components to ensure you have a consistent pipeline of leads and increase sales in a logistics business.
 With the strategies in this article, you can generate leads consistently, secure more shipments, improve customer retention, and compete with the most significant players in the logistics industry.

-To help you implement some of the strategies above, here’s a CRM built especially for 3PLs.
+To help you implement the sales strategies above, here’s a CRM built especially for 3PLs.

 Thank you for reading our article.
 For more educational content, you can explore all our blogs here.
 You can follow us on LinkedIn, Twitter, or Facebook to get supply chain industry trends and efficiency tips.
 If you have other inquiries or suggestions, do not hesitate to contact us through this link.